-In order to understand the decision making of the European Union in 2020 it is necessary to analyze the milestones of European history after the end of World War II in 1945 in a much broader geopolitical context.
+In order to understand the decision making of the European Union in 2022 it is necessary to analyze the milestones of European history after the end of World War II in 1945 in a geopolitical context.
 The Super Power confrontation, the "Cold War", between the US leading the Western Bloc and the Soviet Union dominating the Communist Bloc system shaped the development of the "West".
 This development of superpower confrontation was influenced by fears of Atomic Warfare in the 1950s and 1960s but contained by efforts of Détente in the 1970s.
-The formation of the western alliance of NATO and the European integration with the Council of Europe and the European Coal and Steel Community are a result of the Cold War.
-Simultaneously the Soviet Union changes the economic and political structure of the Communist East and Southeast in Europe establishing the military system of the Warsaw Pact and the economic socialist counterpart of the European Economic Community, the Comecon.